sjentsch/lsjDocs/Ch01/Ch01_WhyStats_5.rst

 discussion, and hopefully I have convinced you that statistics matters, and more importantly, should not be feared.
 That said, it is typical for introductory research methods classes to be very stats-heavy.
-Thit is not (usually) because the lecturers are evil people.
+This is not (usually) because the lecturers are evil people.
 Quite the contrary, in fact.
 Introductory classes focus a lot on the statistics because you almost always find yourself needing statistics before you need other research methods training.
 Why?